mikeknep/website/_notes/terraform_aws.md

 So, you can define a role that only has access to read and write to your Terraform remote state bucket _and do nothing else_.
 We even set up `TerraformRemoteStateReadWrite` and `TerraformRemoteStateRead` (only) roles, the latter used for looking up values via `terraform_remote_state`.

+Going "up a level," the credentials used to run `terraform apply` only need the ability to assume the roles used in the Terraform blocks.
+In our case, these creds are either:
+- static/long-lived programmatic access keys belonging to an IAM user used exclusively in our CI environment
+- ephemeral/short-lived programmatic access keys acquired by an SSO user assuming a role in an account

 ---

 Services defining / "owning" their own security groups has proven a useful pattern.